 - Make note of t the companies with whom you would like to connect, and conduct further research on each organization.

-- View a map of the fair to locate the employers you’d like to visit.
-We’ll share a link here the week of the fair.
+- View an employer map of the fair to locate the employers you’d like to visit.

 4. Dress for success.